 The HCDSB receives a Per Pupil Amount (PPA) from the Ministry of Education.
 The HCDSB receives a base amount of \$10,000 plus an amount based on the Board's average daily enrollment.
 This component supports the purchases of all technology-based equipment, computing-related devices, software and applications, training and technician costs.
 The Special Education Services Department reviews recommendations from qualified professionals (e.g. psychologists, occupational therapists, physiotherapists, and speech and language pathologists etc.) based on the assessment of student needs.
-A SEA claim for required technology can be submitted on behalf of the student.
-This claim will ensure the student has access to technology while at school to support programming and/or access to curriculum.
+A SEA claim for required technology while at school to support programming and/or access to curriculum.
 In accordance with changes to the Ministry of Education Guidelines and in collaboration with the HCDSB Psychology department, the HCDSB developed a Track B process which allows schools to submit SEA claims for technology on behalf of students who do not meet the criteria of a professional recommendation but who demonstrate need based on the results of a KTEA.
 The equipment is made available to the student for the purposes of programming and/or access to curriculum and remains the property of the HCDSB.